El Niño 2015: Agricultural economies

 One of the most significant impacts from El Niño events is on farming across the world.
-In countries such as Australia, significant droughts and bushfires cause damage crops like wheat2,3, causing a dramatic economic loss.
-In the 1982-1983 El Niño disastrous droughts were estimated to have caused in excess of $3billion losses from these reductions in agricultural production2.
+In countries such as Australia, significant droughts and bushfires cause damage crops like wheat, causing a dramatic economic loss.
+In the 1982-1983 El Niño disastrous droughts were estimated to have caused in excess of $3billion losses from these reductions in agricultural production.
 In South American countries heavy rains cause significant floods.
 This in turn affects livestock production, with increases in flooded areas resulting in less suitable grounds to move cattle to graze or to safety away from the floods.
-Poorer farmers are the most affected as they lack the resources to more livestock further afield1.
+Poorer farmers are the most affected as they lack the resources to more livestock further afield.

 Fisheries can also be adversely impacted, with areas off the Pacific coast of South America, including around Galapagos, experiencing reductions in catches.
 The changes in water temperatures during El Niño years, where colder nutrient-rich waters are replaced with warmer waters, cause a shift in fish migration, which results in lower fish stocks.
-In the 1982-1983 El Niño year these events led to an estimated $290million loss to Pacific coast fisheries4.
+In the 1982-1983 El Niño year these events led to an estimated $290million loss to Pacific coast fisheries.

 What does this mean for Galapagos?

 The most significantly impacted economies are those which are highly reliant on such imports, of which Galapagos is one.
 For example, in 2011 the Galapagos Islands had over 800 tonnes of food imported per month making the Islands highly dependent on imports as a food source, as well as leaving them victim to the commodities price hikes during El Niño events.
 This demonstrates that although Galapagos is a small archipelago set apart from the rest of the globe, El Niño agricultural impacts thousands of miles away still have dramatic repercussions on the lives of Galapagos inhabitants.